enspectr/ble-term/README.md

 # ble-term
-BLE terminal for modules like JDY-08
+Web BLE terminal for modules like JDY-08

 ## How to use
 - connect BLE module to UART adapter